Support the Library

 Make a monetary donation

-We accept donations of cash or by check made out to the Ellsworth Public Library.
+We accept donations of cash or check made out to the Ellsworth Public Library.
 Donations may be left at the Circulation Desk or mailed to the library at:

 Ellsworth Public Library